ajoyscorpion/bike_share_data_analysis/README.md

 Using data visualization provides a clear and concise way to compare the differences between annual members and casual riders.
 This facilitates effective communication and decision-making, aligning with the goal of designing a targeted marketing strategy to convert casual riders into annual members.

 ### Deliverable
-Visualization are attached in the jupyter notebook
+Visualization are attached in the [notebook](https://github.com/ajoyscorpion/bike_share_data_analysis/blob/main/bikeshare%20navigate%20speedy%20success.ipynb).

 # Act
 ### Guiding questions¶